De Danske Sukkerfabrikker: Foundation

 De Danske Sukkerfabrikker was founded at the initiative of Carl Frederik Tietgen on 20 April 1872.
 The newly established company acquired two existing sugar refineries in Copenhagen from Det kjøbenhavnske Skibsrederi, a subsidiary of H. Puggaard & Co.
 One of them was the Phønix Sugar Refinery (Rafinaderiet Phønix) on Slotsholmen (Slotsholmsgade/Christians Brygge) and the other was the Helsingørsgade Sugar Refinery, located in the former Helsingørsgade street, between Adelgade and Borgergade.

 The first board consisted of Tietgen (chairman), Gustav Brock, E. J. Hvidt, Hans Peter Ingerslev, Tage Reedtz-Thott, Sehestedt-Juul.
 The company H. Puggaard & Co., the parent company of Det kjøbenhavnske Skibsrederi led by Rudolph Puggaard, was charged with handling the daily operations while Tietgen convinced the engineer Gustav Adolph Hagemann to join the company as chief technical officer.
 Puggaard was succeeded by Carl Gammeltoft as managing director of the company in 1881.

 Raw sugar from the West Indies

+Sugar farmers in Bethlehem, Dec.
+1941, Bethlehem, Saint Croix 1940s.

+Sugar Factory, Estate 'Bethlehem', St. Croix, 1902.

 The company was initially dependent on raw sugar from the Danish West Indies.
 Hagemann was sent to Saint Croix to reorganize the sugar cane industry.
 St. Croix Fællessukkerkogeri started operations in 1878 and the last technical challenges were solved when Hagemann visited St. Croix for the third time in 1879.

+700 mm narrow gauge railway at Bethlehem Old Work, U.S. Virgin Islands, Estate Bethlehem’s Sugar Industry, St. Croix, US Virgin Islands.

+Estate Bethlehem on a map of 1779 by the military surveyor Frederik Christian von Meley.